-California LPCC Law and Ethics Exam
+California LPCC Law and Ethics Exam (Jurisprudence)

 The exam tests knowledge of California law and ethics, as well as LPCC law in particular, including the scope of practice, practice requirements, and enforcement.
 It also tests knowledge of the American Counseling Association Code of Ethics.

 LPCCs in California can expect to pay the following fees for their application, renewal, examination, and other licensing expenses:

 Fees for LPCCs